DIVD-NL/evidence_uploader/README.md

                         File containing the targets to scan --glob *.gif, -g *.gif
-                        Filesystem pattern for evidence files, used when --targets is not specified and we are not scanning --scanner SCRIPT, -s SCRIPT
+                        Filesystem pattern for evidence files, used when --targets is not specified but we are uploading --scanner SCRIPT, -s SCRIPT
                         File containing the scan script --argument PYTHON_STRING, -a PYTHON_STRING